bishal-1022/Calculator/README.md

 1. Enter numbers using the numeric keypad.
 2. Use the operation buttons (+, -, *, /) to perform calculations.
 3. Press the "=" button to see the result.
-4. Click the "C" button to clear the input.
+4. Click the "AC" button to clear the input.

 ## Contributing